Sathyam-Raj/T20-world-cup-2024-Cricket-Analytics/README.md

 # T20-world-cup-2024-Cricket-Analytics
 This repository contains a collection of data analysis tools and visualizations for cricket.
 The project aims to provide insights into various aspects of the game, including player performance, team statistics, and match outcomes.
-Using a combination of historical data and advanced analytical techniques, this project offers a comprehensive look at cricket metrics and trends.
+Using a combination of t20 WORLD CUP 2024 data and advanced analytical techniques, this project offers a comprehensive look at cricket metrics and trends.
+This project offers us to see the players performance in T20 world cup 2024 and helps to create a Final 11 of the tournament.

 Features: